bioidiap/bob.ip.base/doc/guide.rst

    [4 5 6]]
   >>> B = numpy.ndarray( (3, 5), dtype = numpy.float64 )               # A larger image of size 3x5

-the scale function of |project| is then called to up-scale the image:
+the :py:func:`bob.ip.base.scale` function of |project| is then called to up-scale the image:

 .. doctest:: iptest
   :options: +NORMALIZE_WHITESPACE